Westport Disorderly Conduct Lawyer

 Almost all Westport Connecticut arrests will find their way onto the internet, published on online news websites such as the Westport Patch, Westport Minuteman, and Connecticut Post, causing irreparable damage to your reputation in town and during employment background checks.

-Consult with a Westport disorderly conduct attorney who has experience in not only fighting disorderly conduct arrest, but also taking on Connecticut DCF investigations and scrubbing the internet of your arrest reports and mug shots.
+A Westport domestic violence attorney can help keep people from overly broad restraining orders, onerous conditions of release and unnecessary court intervention.
+Consult with a legal team that has experience in not only fighting these charges, but also taking on Connecticut DCF investigations and scrubbing the internet of your arrest reports and mug shots.

 What Should You Expect At Your First Court Date For Disorderly Conduct?

 A first court date for a disorderly conduct charge can include a number of court interviews, procedures and hearings capped off with a hurried restraining / protective order hearing that can have you removed from your home and ordered not to have any contact with your spouse, significant other, children or other family members.

 Immediately following your arrest the police will order you to appear on the very next business morning in Norwalk Superior Court, located at 17 Belden Avenue, Norwalk Connecticut.

 You will be required to appear for a restraining / protective order hearing at Norwalk Superior Court on the very next business morning.